Alan Gemmell: Commissioner career

 In 2020, Gemmell was appointed as British Trade Commissioner and Deputy High Commissioner for South Asia.

 He was responsible for over 100 employees as trade commissioner, and tasked with increasing UK-India trade.
 He secured a reduction on Scotch whisky duty in the state of Maharashtra, and co-chaired the UK's second trade policy dialogue with Bangladesh.

 As deputy high commissioner, Gemmell initiated a joint mission to progress of the trial of a murdered British-Irish citizen in Goa.
 He established an annual commemoration for Percy Norris, the former British High Commissioner to Bombay, who was assassinated in the 1980s.

 In 2023, Gemmell represented Britain at the inaugural commemoration of the 1942 sinking of the SS Tilawa in India.
 He also met with the Maharashtra state government to discuss loaning India Shivaji's 17th century swords.

 Political career

 Gemmell is a member of the Labour Party and their parliamentary candidate for Central Ayrshire at the 2024 general election.
 He won the seat, gaining it from the Scottish National Party.

-In the Starmer ministry, Gemmell serves as Parliamentary Private Secretary to the Secretary of State for Foreign, Commonwealth and Development Affairs.
+In the Starmer ministry, Gemmell serves as Parliamentary private secretary to the Foreign Secretary.

 In November 2024, Gemmell voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.